MattB859/MS3-Book-Hub/README.md

     -   Frameworks, Libraries & Programs

 ## User Experience (UX)

 ### User stories

 -   ### First Time Visitor Goals

-    - As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about what book hub has to offer.
+    - As a First Time Visitor, I want to understand the main purpose of the site and learn more about what the site has to offer.
     - As a First Time Visitor, I want to easily navigate throught the site to find information.
-     As a First Time Visitor, I want the site to be responsive on all devices
+    - As a First Time Visitor, I want the site to be responsive on all devices.
-    - As a First Time Visitor, I want the registration process to be simple and straight forward.
+    - As a First Time Visitor, I want to register my information so i can access features that are exclusive to registered users.
-    - As a First Time Visitor, I want to purchase books using links provided.
+    - As a First Time Visitor, I want to buy recomended books using the links provided.
-    - As a First Time Visitor, I want to read and add my reviews.
+    - As a First Time Visitor, I want to see the book cover images to get an idea of what will be availble to reivew and buy.

 -   ### Returning Visitor Goals

     - As a Returning Visitor, I want to log in and see my reviews.
     - As a Returning Visitor, I want to see if there are any newly added books to review.
     - As a Returning Visitor, I want to be able to edit and delete my reviews.
-     - As a Returning Visitor, I want to log in and see my reviews.
-     - As a Returning Visitor, I want to be updated about the lastest books.
+    - As a Returning Visitor, I want to see all other user reviews on the site.

 -   ### Frequent User Goals

-    - As a Frequent User, I want to log into my profile to read all of the lastest reviews from the bookhub community.
+    - As a Frequent User, I want to log into my account and read all the lastest reviews.
-    - As a Frequent User, I want to add new reviews on the lastest books.
+    - As a Frequent User, I want to add new reviews.
     - As a Frequent User, I want to see which books are the best to buy based on good or bad reviews from other users.
-     - As a Frequent User, I want to be able to edit and delete my reviews.
+    - As a Frequent User, I want to edit and delete my reviews when necessary.
+    - As a Frequent User, I want my reviews to be safe and secure.
+    - As a Frequent User, I want to see the dates for all reviews so I can determine when each review was made.

-### Site Owner Goals
+-   ### Site Owner Goals

--   To Earn money on each book purchased via an affiliate link from the website.
+    -  As a Site Owner, I want to earn money on each book purchased via an affiliate link from the website.

 ## Website Design

 -   ### Home Page

     - For the home page it is important that first time visitors understand what the site is all about.
-The background hero image is designed to show new and exsisting vistors the collection of books that are available to review on the website.
+The background hero image shows images of book covers that are featured on the site.

-    - On the left of the image is some text which gives a warm inviting message.
+    - On the left of the image is some text that invites new visitors to join.

         <img align="center" src="./static/images/book-hub-read.png">